chupakobra6/redrawing_master/README.md

 redrawing_master is a PyQt5 application that displays an image on the right half of the screen and projects the cursor position from the left half onto the image area.

-## Features

-- **Image Display:** Shows an image on the right side of the screen.
-- **Cursor Projection:** Displays a red circle indicating the cursor's position from the left side.
-- **Zoom:** Scale the image in and out using the mouse wheel.
-- **Adjustable Projection Radius:** Change the size of the cursor projection by holding `Ctrl` and using the mouse wheel.
-- **Drag Image:** Move the image within the window by clicking and dragging with the left mouse button.
-- **Clipboard Integration:** Automatically updates the displayed image when an image is copied to the clipboard.

 ## Controls

 - **Zoom In/Out:**